sfiera/recipes/content/mac-cheese.rst

 Notes
 -----

-The base recipe is more of a side, but with one of the variations that adds protein, it’s more of a main dish.
+.. [#main] The base recipe is more of a side, but with one of the variations that adds protein, it’s more of a main dish.

-Steps 1–11 can be done a day or two in advance, with the baking dish left in the refrigerator until ready to top and bake.
+.. [#advance] Steps 1–11 can be done a day or two in advance, with the baking dish left in the refrigerator until ready to top and bake.